Research

 Knowledge development to support your work in the charitable and nonprofit sector

 Social finance offers enormous potential to help nonprofit organizations address social issues.
-This new report sheds light on the social finance ecosystem in Canada and highlights the importance of advancing it through a collaborative and inclusive approach.
+This report sheds light on the social finance ecosystem in Canada and highlights the importance of advancing it through a collaborative and inclusive approach.
 Read the report to understand the enablers and barriers, and to explore - through real-life examples - how and why social purpose organizations engage in social finance.

 The first comprehensive study to explore what Canadian charities and nonprofits are doing to advance EDI within their organizations.
 This study provides key insights into the nonprofit sector’s commitment to EDI through an exploration of the topics: how organizations are integrating EDI into their work; the role of equity working groups in advancing EDI; the factors that enable and hinder organizations as they seek to apply EDI principles; and the role of governance and operational leadership in moving this work forward.